mosfad/travelRush/README.md

 ### ![Image of App](https://raw.githubusercontent.com/mosfad/travelRush/master/travelRush_image.JPG)

-1. Use the 'Search By' drop down to select how you would like to enter your destination (address or airport)
+1. Start by entering the destination city and state and click on the `AIRPORTS` button.
+2. An input box will appear below the `AIRPORT` button.
+Click on the box to view a list of airports within 20 miles of destination.
+3. Select the destination airport from the list of airports displayed.
-2. Select a 'Departure Date(_within the next 5 days_) by clcking in the calendar field
+4. Select a 'Departure Date(_within the next 5 days_) by clcking in the calendar field
+5. Select a 'Return Date(_within the next 5 days_) by clcking in the calendar field
-3. Hit Submit
+6. Hit Submit
-4. Review the initial results and click on the circle icons in each result card to view additional result details.
+7. Review the initial results and click on the circle icons in each result card to view additional result details.
-5. In order to access your account to track items like favorites and past searches, click the Login button.
-If you don't have an account click 'Sign Up' and register for an account on travelRush.
-6. Use this test account to see the features available to authenticated users:
-   - test username: _mjacobs@gmail.com_
-   - test password: _123456b_

 - Notes
   - Please use departure dates within 5 days of the current day.